Itsmexplorer18/ThreadPool_Architectures-Centralized-Queue-Work-Stealing/README.md

 | Overhead | Low | Medium (task spawning) |
 | Best For | I/O, variable tasks | CPU-intensive recursion |
 | Examples | Image processing | Merge sort, tree traversal |
+ # fork join pool with work stealing:
+ benifits of having own deque per thread: instead of having a centralised work queue each thread has its own tasks queue

 ## When to Use What?
 **Use ThreadPool when:**